Adyen/adyen-commercetools/notification/docs/HowToRun.md

 ### Other Configurations

-Other configurations can be set as direct child attributes in the JSON config.
+Other configurations can be set as direct child attributes in `ADYEN_INTEGRATION_CONFIG`.

 ```
 {